-• Outpatient drugs for which the manufacturer seeks to require that associated tests or monitoring services be purchased exclusively from the manufacturer as a condition of sale
+• Outpatient drugs for which the manufacturer requires that associated tests or monitoring services be purchased only from the manufacturer as a condition of sale

-If you have coverage for some prescription drugs (enhanced drug coverage) not normally covered in a Medicare prescription drug plan, shown in the "Extra Covered Drugs" section of the benefits chart located at the front of this document, the amount you pay for these drugs does not count towards qualifying you for the Catastrophic Coverage Stage.
-The Catastrophic Coverage Stage is described in Chapter 4, Section 6 of this document.
+If you have coverage for some prescription drugs (enhanced drug coverage) not normally covered in a Medicare prescription drug plan, shown in the "Extra Covered Drugs" section of the Medical Benefits Chart located at the front of this document, the amount you pay for these drugs doesn't count towards qualifying you for the Catastrophic Coverage Stage.
+(The Catastrophic Coverage Stage is described in Chapter 4, Section 6.)

-In addition, if you are receiving "Extra Help" to pay for your prescriptions, the "Extra Help" program will not pay for the drugs not normally covered.
-(Please refer to the plan's "Drug List" or call Pharmacy Member Services for more information.
-Phone numbers for Pharmacy Member Services are printed on the back cover of this booklet.)
-However, if you have drug coverage through Medicaid, your state Medicaid program may cover some prescription drugs not normally covered in a Medicare drug plan.
-Please contact your state Medicaid program to determine what drug coverage may be available to you.
-For contact information, please refer to the state-specific agency listing located in Chapter 11.
+If you get Extra Help to pay for your prescriptions, the Extra Help program won't pay for drugs not normally covered.
+(Refer to the plan's Drug List or call Pharmacy Member Services for more information.
+If you have drug coverage through Medicaid, your state Medicaid program may cover some prescription drugs not normally covered in a Medicare drug plan.
+Contact your state Medicaid program to determine what drug coverage may be available to you.
+For contact information, refer to the state-specific agency listing located in Chapter 11.